Hieu-BuiMinh/Hieu-BuiMinh/README.md

 # Get to know more about me 🎱

-I am a graduate of the University of Economics Ho Chi Minh City, where I specialized in Business Information Technology.
-My career aspirations are focused on becoming a skilled Front-End Developer, where I can combine both my academic background and practical experience to deliver high-quality web solutions.
+I am a graduate of the University of Economics Ho Chi Minh City, majoring in Business Information Technology.

-Over the past two years, I have gained hands-on experience in web development, which has allowed me to refine my technical skills and contribute to impactful projects.
-This experience, coupled with my commitment to continuous learning, positions me to stay at the forefront of emerging technologies and best practices in the industry.
+With over 4 years of practical experience, I have developed strong expertise in modern web development using React.js, Next.js, Monorepo architectures, TanStack Query, TailwindCSS, Zustand, Shadcn UI, and Mantine.
+I focus on delivering high-quality, scalable, and maintainable front-end solutions, combining technical excellence with a strong understanding of user experience and performance optimization.

-Outside of my professional and academic commitments, I maintain a balanced lifestyle through hobbies such as reading and caring for pets.
-These activities offer relaxation and inspiration, further fueling my passion for self-improvement.
+I am committed to continuous learning and staying at the forefront of emerging technologies and best practices.
+My approach emphasizes clean architecture, reusability, and efficiency, enabling me to make a meaningful impact in fast-paced, high-standard development environments.

-With a strong foundation in both education and real-world experience, I am well-equipped to make valuable contributions to any development team, bringing innovative solutions and a keen attention to detail in the realm of Front-End Development.
+With a solid academic background and extensive hands-on project experience, I am ready to contribute innovative, reliable, and forward-thinking solutions to any development team.

 <img src="https://github-readme-activity-graph.vercel.app/graph?username=Hieu-BuiMinh&theme=xcode&hide_border=true" />